VincentBeges/head_up_display/FEATURE_BUG_LIST.md

 **To do**
 - [ ] setup with pip install
+- [ ] ensure it's working on Linux
+- [ ] add usage of FFMPEG fontconfig if available
 - [ ] automatic test with Github actions
 - [ ] print CICD badge in README
 - [ ] documentation for all elements + examples